Bogowonto

-Bogowonto is an passenger train with the executive & economy class that is operated by Kereta Api Indonesia that connecting between Pasar Senen & Lempuyangan via Purwokerto.
+Bogowonto train is a passenger train with the executive & economy class that is operated by Kereta Api Indonesia that connects between Pasar Senen and Lempuyangan via Purwokerto.

 The train offer only once daily each way around 512 km (318 mil) in 7 hours 37 minutes for travel from Jakarta to Yogyakarta via Lempuyangan.
 The Bogowonto train also support for the Progo and Gajahwong at the same route but different schedule.

 Branding

-The name Bogowonto is taken from the name of the river that flows through the sub-districts in Wonosobo Regency and Purworejo Regency, Central Java and flows into the Indian Ocean, named, Bogowonto River.
-The river is located in Purworejo District, east of Kutoarjo Station as one of the stopping stations for the Bogowonto train.
+The name Bogowonto is taken from the name of the river that flows through the sub-districts in Wonosobo Regency and Purworejo Regency, Central Java and flows into the Indian Ocean, named Bogowonto River.
+The river is located in Purworejo District, east of Kutoarjo Station.

 History

 On 3 September 2010, the Bogowonto train was launched by KAI as the first time travel between Pasar Senen & Lempuyangan via Purwokerto-Kutoarjo railway line.
 The Bogowonto train is the first economy class train sets that produced by PT INKA equipped with air conditioning.

 After simplifying the train line and arranging travel times, the departure time of the Bogowonto train was changed to daytime and the service route was extended to Lempuyangan Station starting 1 March 2012.